Expert Review: Full Tilt Drop Kick Pro

 Favorite moment with this gear

 Oh man, I’ve had a lot of great times in these boots in the terrain park and woods.
 It’s hard to narrow it down, so I’ll give you yesterday’s highlight!
-We came down Maroon Bowl on the Backside of Aspen Highlands, we had to get across a creek and my buddies were tight-roping across a log with their boots on.
-I was feeling warm from our ski down and decided to take my boots off to cross the creek barefoot then put ‘em back on.
+We came down Maroon Bowl on the Backside of Aspen Highlands and we had to get across a creek.
+My buddies were tight-roping across a log with their boots on, but I was feeling warm from our turns down and decided to take my boots off to cross the creek barefoot and then put ‘em back on.
 It was a really surreal moment sitting in the sunshine on the edge of that creek, drying off my feet and then getting right back into my Full Tilts.
 Usually, if I’m by the water, I stay barefoot or have sandals and a raft or fishing pole.
-This time my skis, Full Tilt boots, and ski poles were my getaway vehicle!
+This time my planks, boots, and poles were my getaway vehicle!

 Value for the money vs. other options

-These boots are definitely worth the price!
-I ended up getting them discounted since I work as a ski coach, so they were extra worth it.
-It’s also nice because when you retire a pair of Full Tilt boots, you can use the buckles, tongues, heel wedges, or liners to accommodate a fix on your new models.
+The three-piece ski boot technology is definitely worth the price!
+I ended up getting the Drop Kick Pros for less than in ski shops since I work as a coach, so they were extra worth it.
+It’s also nice because they offer unlimited personalization.
+When you retire a pair of Full Tilt boots, you can use the buckles, tongues/ribs, heel wedges, or boot liners to accommodate a fix on your new model.

-With other boots, I have noticed feeling rigid, heavy, or just awkward with my feet.
-Full Tilts are my favorite downhill boot because of their comfort, lightweight, ease of use, and adaptability.
-They’re also on the more affordable end relative to other boots.
+I have noticed competitors' boots feeling rigid, heavy, or just awkward with my feet.
+FTs are my favorite downhill option because of their comfort, lightweight, ease of use, and adaptability.
+They’re also on the more affordable end relative to other alternatives.
+The original mold of footbeds was more than sufficient with regard to comfort—I have ridden Full Tilt since their inception and they never let me down!
+The Drop Kick Pro has become a staple on podiums, touted as the lightest freestyle ski boot on the market.

-The Full Tilt Drop Kick Pros unlock my inner freestyle champion, give me softer landings, and just all-around style and comfort!
+The FT Drop Kick Pros unlock my inner freestyle champion, giving me softer landings and just all-around style and comfort while providing precise control and a smooth ride!